Across the street from the Staples Center and LA Convention Center is this corporate entertainment hub which includes the 7100-seat...

 South Park got its first jolt in 1999 with the opening of this saucer-shaped sports and entertainment arena.
 It’s home court for the Los...

 Small, peaceful and designed by Lawrence Halprin (one of the country’s foremost landscape architects), this was the first of South...

-A 7100-seat theater, which was christened by the Eagles and the Dixie Chicks when it opened in 2007, has since hosted Neil Young, Anita...
+This 7100-seat theater was christened by the Eagles and the Dixie Chicks when it opened in 2007, and has also hosted Neil Young, Anita...

 800 W Olympic Blvd · interesting places nearby